 This course deals with all aspects of energy efficiency and management systems that includes energy conservation, energy audit program and its implementation in industry.
 This program becomes a popular topic in formal education and also in industry.
 Therefore, it is necessary to share this method particularly for industry in order to accelerate their business without ignore the safe our earth program.

-PUMP & PUMPING SYSTEM
+PUMP & PUMPING SYSTEM (Syllabus)

 This course provide an understanding of pump design, application and system interaction and clear explanation in system selection and operating practices play key roles in ensuring that a the system provides reliable and economical performance.